It Started with Us – Don’t Forget That as Agreements Are Now Being Torn Up

 It started with us.
 Long before the Swedish International Development Cooperation Agency (Sida) was established, a faith-based movement within Swedish civil society was already working to change the world.
 Severing ties with us means that extensive experience and valuable knowledge will be lost to local partners.

 We continue our work with faith in a better world.
 However, we find it difficult to believe the Tidö parties when they claim to support civil society.
-Recognizing the added value of civil society goes far beyond policy shifts that change with each election cycle.
+Recognising the added value of civil society goes far beyond policy shifts that change with each election cycle.

-“I hope the government recognizes our added value and understands that we can achieve so much more if we are allowed to continue contributing through Sida’s civil society strategy.
-Churches and faith-based organizations have a natural infrastructure that uniquely enables them to reach remote areas of the world.”
+– I hope the Government recognises our added value and understands that we can achieve much more if we continue contributing through Sida’s civil society strategy.
+Churches and faith-based organisations have a natural infrastructure that uniquely enables them to reach remote areas of the world.